 It really helps to do this with an electric mixer because its just globby and slightly annoying to do it with a spoon.
 Apparently glaze and water are like siblings, they only get along when forced to. 🙂

 Now I know a few folks just about keeled over at the first part of the recipe when they saw I was using strawberry glaze.
-It’s alright to mention it now because we done lost ’em right then and there.
 You see, I get occasional comments about using products that contain dye or preservatives or whatnot and I think some people just about go into full on hyperventilatin’ at the very thought.

 Me?
 Aww, I’m good.
-I figure, look at all of these preservatives and coloring and what not, see how well a twinkie is preserved over the years?
+I figure, look at all of these preservatives and coloring, see how well a twinkie is preserved over the years?
 Imagine what that will do to you!
 I mentioned this at breakfast this morning and one of my friends said “We can eat this and look just like we got botox!”.
 I imagine its a sight cheaper, too.

 Now slice your bananas into a medium bowl.